 All applicants, and especially first-time grantwriters, are encouraged to contact Ohio Humanities staff for assistance during the planning and application process.
 The staff aims to encourage the best proposals possible.
 Ohio Humanities program officers are available to assist in planning activities by:

 Should you require project planning assistance, please make a phone appointment with a program officer.
-This Project Planning Worksheet is a useful tool you can fill out in advance.

 Cultural programs come in many forms.
 View this non-exhaustive list of program formats that Ohio Humanities grantees use to present humanities content.